wattyven/wattyven/README.md

 <p align="center">

 my background is in molecular biology, but i'm branching out now and focusing more on cs, and specifically data science, which i've had an interest in since childhood.

-i don't have too much on here at the moment, so there shouldn't be any need, but if you need to reach out, please do so on the bird app (for now) which i have linked in my sidebar.

 </p>